tenalirama2025-creator/cargo_new_hyperliquid_cli/README.md

 Robust Tooling for Red Teaming: Providing a scriptable, reliable interface to stress-test how AI agents handle adversarial market conditions (e.g., sudden volatility or oracle manipulation).

 Formal Verification Foundations: By using Rust, the codebase is a step toward "verifiable safety" in the tools used to manage and deploy autonomous frontier models.

+🛡️ AI Safety & Monitoring

+This repository now includes an Agent Monitor (agent_monitor.py) written in Python.
+This script demonstrates how the high-performance Rust CLI can be wrapped in a Scalable Oversight framework.
+By polling the Rust binary, the monitor can act as a "trip-wire," detecting anomalous or high-risk trading behaviors in autonomous agents and triggering safety interventions.

 💻 Quick Start
 Installation